bitlogic/hello-docker/4-docker-stacks/README.md

 > :shipit: Now You can **visually** see the services deployed by connecting to the `visualizer` service browsing to [localhost:8080]

-> :shipit:  If you are a console nerd, try the following command to check how the web service is load balanced and the visit history is persisted.
+> :shipit:  If you are a console nerd, try the following command (tested in MacOS) to check how the web service is load balanced and the visit history is persisted.

 ```
 $ while sleep 1; do curl localhost && echo ""; done